leonoverweel/date-display/README.md

 # time-delta.js

-You can use time-delta.js to display a live countdown to a time zone-specific date/ time.
+You can use time-delta.js to display a live countdown to a date/ time.
 The project was made specifically with countdowns to events in mind, and allows you to display the time difference between the specified date/ time and now in a completely customizable way.

+## Deprecated

+When I started to implement time zone support, I realized how weird Javascript is with time zones and dates in general.
+Moment.js could help in dealing with this, but that already has relative time support, which is a big part of the problem time-delta.js was trying to solve.
+This was a fun project nonetheless.

 ## Getting Started